 Cross Browser Compatibility Testing – what browsers you should test?

-In recent years, cross browser compatibility testing has gained a lot of traction as it helps ensure that no customers are left behind after updates.
-The pace of technological advancement has increased exponentially, leading to faster upgrades and changes.
+In recent years, cross browser compatibility testing has gained much traction as it helps ensure no customers are left behind after updates.
+Technological advancement has increased exponentially, leading to faster upgrades and changes.

-However, not all people evolve as rapidly as they are resistant to change, leading to outdated technology such as which consist of minor options, specifications and less compatible ones.
+However, not all people evolve as rapidly as they resist change, leading to outdated technology consisting of minor options, specifications, and less compatible ones.
 Such applications might slow down the entire system and cause customers to feel dissatisfied with their experience.

-Cross browser compatibility testing helps ensure that no customer has to suffer the consequences of a forgotten update.
-Let us now take a closer look at the benefits of cross browser compatibility testing and how the process works.
+Cross browser compatibility testing helps ensure that no customer suffers the consequences of a forgotten update.
+Let us take a closer look at the benefits of cross-browser compatibility testing and how the process works.

 Table Of Contents